madelinegarrett/Lab-11-StatsSloths/README.md

 ## Team Summary:
 * I, Kevin Luth, used a regex function that searched for all names that started with kev, then were followed by any vowel or a y, and then ended with n because those appeared to be common variations of my name.
 I then plotted the proportion of those findings along with all names that started with the same first three letters using the geom_line plot function.
 I changed the color of the lines in an attempt to make it easier to distinguish between them because they had similar numbers throughout the timeframe.
+* I, Katie Stewart, used a regex function to search for all names starting with kat.
+I then used a regex to find any followed by an i or y.
+I created plots of the proportion of my findings using the geom line function.
+I used different colors to make my plots easier to interpret along with adding titles, x axis and y axis names and a legend.